6 min read · Cost

 Quick Answers

-We can connect you with home-improvement lenders when needed; we don't push a specific one, and we'll show alternatives so you can compare.
+We can connect you with home-improvement lenders when financing is needed, but we don't push a specific one and we don't mark it up.
+We'll show alternatives side by side so you can compare the real cost of each path before you commit.

-Honestly, often not — the effective cost is higher than it looks, and the property-tax lien complicates refinancing and resale.
-We'll explain it if you ask but don't recommend it as a default.
+Honestly, often not.
+The effective cost is higher than it looks once administrative fees and the long term are included, and the property-tax lien can complicate refinancing and resale.
+California has added consumer protections, but we'll explain PACE if you ask and don't recommend it as a default.

 Sources